 How Smoking Causes Addiction?

-When you take the first puff of the cigarette, a certain amount of nicotine enters the bloodstream quickly.
+When taking the first puff of the cigarette, a certain amount of nicotine enters the bloodstream quickly.
 This is in contrast to chewing tobacco.
 Then, it reaches the brain.

 Because it is soluble in oil, it can readily cross the biological barriers in the brain.
 This whole process takes approximately 10 seconds.

 Once inside the brain, it increases the activity of a brain chemical which they call dopamine.
-It then starts a series of physical and psychological symptoms.
+It then starts a series of physical and psychological symptoms of Nicotine use.
 The short-term effects of smoking are pleasurable and relaxing.
 Thus, making it the main reason why quitting smoking it is so difficult.